 - You want to hold down the cost of housing?
 Buying locks in your cost, so Get comfortable with dealing with ownership.

 - You want an accessible building and community space that you don’t fear getting kicked out of?
 Get comfortable with dealing with ownership.

 We have to always balance reality and desire – and if you desire to have a place that’s stable and where you have enough control to make big decisions, the reality is you have to get comfortable with dealing with ownership — yours, a group’s, or someone else’s.
 If there’s a group of you seeking to buy, check out my post on How to Buy a House with Your Friends.

 Why Buy (or not)?
 Assessing the Four Types of Value

 “Is now a good time to buy?”
 Without doing a market analysis here, we can acknowledge that interest rates are at 50-year lows and if you don’t have a yard…you might really want one these days.
-There’s a lot of activity in the housing market, and it’s called a “sellers market” because it’s easy to sell and more challenging to buy [or is it?] since there are more other buyers.
+There’s a lot of activity in the housing market, and it’s called a “sellers market” because it’s easy to sell and more challenging to buy since there are more other buyers (and some of them are cash-wielding prop-tech investment funds).
 This could be a whole separate post, so let’s start with the basics: what are you trying to get out of buying?